 How They're Often Confused

 Catalytic converters and resonators are often thought to be the same object, as they are both part of the exhaust system.
-The parts of an exhaust system in a vehicle perform separate tasks.
-A catalytic converter does not reduce the amount of noise made by an exhaust system and a resonator does not reduce the toxic emissions of a vehicle.
+However, the parts in exhaust systems perform separate tasks.
+A catalytic converter does not reduce the amount of exhaust noise and a resonator does not reduce the toxic emissions of a vehicle.

 A resonator is not required by law to be attached to a vehicle.
 The resonator is meant to make the noise generated by a vehicle more tolerable, but does not have an impact on the performance of the vehicle.
 A catalytic converter is required by law.
-This is because the EPA (Environmental Protection Agency) and states both have laws regarding the emission of toxic byproducts released from vehicles.
+This is because both the national government’s Environmental Protection Agency (EPA) and states have laws regarding the emission of toxic byproducts released from vehicles such as carbon monoxide.
 If a catalytic converter were to be removed from a vehicle, the vehicle would not pass emissions safety tests.

 Removal of the catalytic converter would not increase the performance of a vehicle.
 However, removing the resonator on a vehicle can boost the horsepower of the vehicle.
-This is often done in vehicles used for motor sports.
-Removing the resonator will cause the noise emitting from an exhaust system to become more audible.
-This can be tamed by using a tuned muffler, which will lower the volume and pitch of the sound being emitted from the exhaust.
+This is often done in vehicles used for motor sports intended for high performance.
+Removing the resonator will cause the exhaust sounds to become more audible.
+This can be tamed by using a tuned muffler, which will lower the volume and pitch of the sound being emitted from the car’s exhaust.